commercialhaskell/stackage/CURATORS.md

 ### Upgrading GHC version
 The Dockerfile contains information on which GHC versions should be used.
-You can modify it and push it to Github to trigger a DockerHub build.
+You can modify it and push it to Github to trigger a build.
 The nightly branch is used for nightlies.
 For LTSes, we use the ltsX branch, where X is the major version number (e.g., lts3 for lts-3.\*).

-Note that when starting a new LTS major release, you'll need to modify Docker Hub to create a new Docker tag for the relevant branch name.
+Note that when starting a new LTS major release, you'll need to modify `.github/workflows/image.yml` to add a new lts branch.

 Update `GHCVER` in `Dockerfile`.
 (This env var automatically gets passed to `debian-bootstrap.sh`.)